 Figure 6: City of Orland and Glenn County, Languages Spoken at Home, 2010 and 2019 compares data on language and fluency for the City of Orland and Glenn County from 2010 to 2019.
-In 2019, 44% of Orland's population over the age of five spoke a language at home
+In 2019, 44% of Orland's population over the age of five spoke a language at home other than English.
+Spanish was the most common language at 42.9%, Asian and Pacific Islander languages at 1.0%, and other Indo-European languages at 0.4%.
+Of residents over the age of five, over 15.7% were not fluent in English.

 From 2010 to 2019, the percentage of people who speak a language other than English at home increased by 7.5% for the City of Orland and 5.4% for Glenn County.
 In addition, the number of persons over 5 years of age who are not fluent in English increased by 24.4% for Glenn County.
 Overall, these findings suggest significant increases in linguistic isolation for Glenn County.
 Households that experience linguistic isolation speak limited English, which can make it difficult to access the information or services they need.
 Greater than a third of the population who speaks a language other than English is also not fluent in English in both the City of Orland and Glenn County.
-This totals to approximately 15% of the entire population in both jurisdictions.
+This totals approximately 15% of the entire population in both jurisdictions.